gkapfham/www.gregorykapfhammer-old.com/_posts/2014-10-25-Major-Mutation.md

 because it was computationally expensive.
 This all changed with the design, implementation, and release of <a href="http://www.mutation-testing.org">Major</a>, a compiler-integrated mutation testing tool for the Java programming language.
-You can learn more about Major by reading {% include _popovers/paper_reference.html cite="Just2011a" %} and {% include _popovers/paper_reference.html cite="Just2011b" %}; more details about how Major makes mutation testing scalable through use of non-redundant mutation operators and test suite prioritization is available in {% include _popovers/paper_reference.html cite="Just2012b" %}.
+You can learn more about Major by reading {% include _popovers/paper_reference.html cite="Just2011a" %} and {% include _popovers/paper_reference.html cite="Just2011b" trailing=";" %} more details about how Major makes mutation testing scalable through use of non-redundant mutation operators and test suite prioritization is available in {% include _popovers/paper_reference.html cite="Just2012b" trailing="." %}
 </p>

 Starting to use the tool is as easy as changing the Java compiler that you use at build time, as demonstrated by the